 After watching the NBATV special on Julius Erving called The Doctor, I found myself on an emotional journey of self-discovery and thinking about the ways we used to discover and experience moments and then retain them compared to how we do it today and in the future.

 I first started watching basketball in 1989, while I was living in a small Florida town called Titusville.
-The Orlando Magic just got an expansion team, Hoops and David Robinson made basketball cards popular and not only was Michael Jordan not the favorite player among most basketball fans but it was ok to prefer Bo Jackson and his Nike “Bo Knows” campaign over Jordan and his Nike shoes.
-Keep in mind, this is not six rings Jordan wearing Air Jordans people were willing to sleep outside of malls and riot for.
-This is ringless-scared-of-Detroit MJ and my trips to the mall was all about arcades and getting converse shoes that the league’s best — Magic, Bird, McHale, King, Thomas and of course the legendary Doctor J — would wear on their feet.
+The Orlando Magic just got an expansion team, Hoops and David Robinson made basketball cards popular and not only was Michael Jordan NOT the favorite player among most basketball fans, but it was OK to prefer Bo Jackson and his Nike “Bo Knows” campaign over Jordan and his Nike shoes.
+Keep in mind, this is not six rings Jordan wearing Air Jordan shoes people were willing to sleep outside of malls and riot for.
+This is ringless-scared-of-Detroit MJ and my trips to the werel was all about arcades and getting converse shoes that the league’s best — Magic, Bird, McHale, King, Thomas and of course the legendary Doctor J — would wear on their feet.